-Neighborhood Cat Watch (2017) is currently featured in the Crooked Data: (Mis)information in Contemporary Art exhibition at the University of Richmond Museums.
+Neighborhood Cat Watch (2017) is currently featured in the Crooked Data: (Mis)information in Contemporary Art [site no longer live] exhibition at the University of Richmond Museums.

 DigA: Could you talk about the different elements of the project (photos, drawings, and survey) and how they contribute to your concept for Neighborhood Cat Watch?